bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

    * `private key password`

    ![Screenshot](https://yv69yaruhkt48w.preview.forestry.io/img/android-code-signing/three-fields.png)
-4. Click on `Save metadata`.
+4. Click `Save metadata`.
 Bitrise uploads your keystore file and assigns an environment variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
 You can use this URL to download the keystore file during a build in the future.
 The step will generate the following env vars which will be used at a later step:
    * `$BITRISEIO_ANDROID_KEYSTORE_URL`
    * `BITRISEIO_ANDROID_KEYSTORE_PASSWORD`
    * `$BITRISEIO_ANDROID_KEYSTORE_ALIAS`